ecomfe/vue-echarts/README.md

 ### Provide / Inject

-Vue-ECharts provides provide/inject API for `init-options`, `update-options` and `loading-options` to help configuring contextual options. eg. for `init-options` you can use the provide API like this:
+Vue-ECharts provides provide/inject API for `theme`, `init-options`, `update-options` and `loading-options` to help configuring contextual options. eg. for `init-options` you can use the provide API like this:

 <details open>
 <summary>Vue 3</summary>